Stocks Gain as U.S. Weighs Restarting Economy

 "I'd say, generally, this is going to be an ugly earnings season, but people were expecting an ugly earnings season," said Jason Pride, chief investment officer for private wealth at Glenmede.
 "These reports are coming in line with where people are expecting them to be."

-Tuesday's gains were broad, with nine of the S&P 500's 11 sectors gaining.
-Only the energy and financial sectors fell, with the latter pulled down by big banks.
-Wells Fargo and JPMorgan's shares initially climbed but swung lower, off 4.5% and 3.1%, respectively.
-Citigroup, which is scheduled to report Wednesday, fell 4.1%.
+Tuesday's gains were broad, with 10 of the S&P 500's 11 sectors gaining.
+Only the energy sector fell.
+In financials, Wells Fargo and JPMorgan shares initially climbed but swung lower, off 4% and 2.8%, respectively.
+Citigroup, which is scheduled to report Wednesday, fell 2.7%.

-Still, there many bright spots in Tuesday's markets: Johnson & Johnson propelled the Dow higher, rising 4.5%, after its profit for the first quarter shot up as the coronavirus drove demand for over-the-counter medicine.
+Still, there many bright spots in Tuesday's markets: Johnson & Johnson propelled the Dow higher, rising more than 4%, after its profit for the first quarter shot up as the coronavirus drove demand for over-the-counter medicine.

-Technology stocks were also among the leaders, with Amazon rising 5.5%, on pace to close with a market cap above $1.1 trillion for the first time ever.
-Tesla jumped 12%, rising for the seventh consecutive session.
+Technology stocks were also among the leaders, with Amazon rising 5.3%.
+Tesla jumped 9.1%, rising for the seventh consecutive session.

 "This is a continuation of what markets have been betting on for a while now: that we're moving past the peak of the virus, past the worst part of the problem and into recovery mode," said Sebastien Galy, a macro strategist at Nordea Asset Management.